hellobrian/brianhandotcom/src/content/blog/2024/manor-sunday-morning/index.md

 I was surprised to get photos of dudes riding their bikes that weren't terrible!
 I was using single-point auto focus, and felt like my shots were getting off a little slow, but it worked out.
 I'll have to start learning how to properly range focus for moments like this.

+Also, I'm pretty sure one of these guys is headed to the kite festival.
+Can you guess who?

 ![](./images/dude-bike-3.png)
 ![](./images/van-dude.png)
 ![](./images/dude-bike-2.png)